shainachen/react-music-js/README.md

 These commands will run the app in development mode.
 The application will be started on the default port [http://localhost:3000](http://localhost:3000).

 The page will reload if you make edits; build errors and lint warnings will appear in the console.
+If you are met with errors when running the app for the first time, it is likely you are missing a module.

 ### `npm test` or `yarn test`
 These commands will run the test watcher in an interactive mode.